sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 * Node
 * Rule
 * RuleSet
+* Stage
 * State
 * Tag
+* WavePacket
+* WavePacketTrain

 Rules and RuleSets
 ==================

 Rules determine the actions to be executed on one or more quantum states by quantum network nodes.
+Each Rule has a Condition Clause and an Action Clause.
 Rules are collected into RuleSets.
 At a Node, each connection is governed by a RuleSet.

 A DistRuleSet is the set of all RuleSets governing the operation of a connection, at all nodes.